chombo-discharge/chombo-discharge/README.rst

 Here, we provide an example installation process using GNU compilers for a workstation.

-First, one can currently install the GNU compiler suite by
+First, install GNU compiler dependencies by

 .. code-block::

    sudo apt install csh gfortran g++ libblas-dev liblapack-dev

+This will install

+* LAPACK and BLAS
+* GNU compilers for Fortran and C++

 To also install OpenMPI and HDF5: